antononcube/Raku-Data-Translators/README-work.md

 The package "Mathematica::Serializer", [AAp5], has very similar mission --
 it is for translating Raku data structures into Mathematica (aka Wolfram Language or WL) code.

+**Remark:** The provided converters are made for communication purposes, so they might not be very performant.
+I have used or tested them with datasets that have less than 5000 rows.

 ------

 ## Installation